Biological Factors and Gender Development

 1. Poorly developed language skills

 - It affects approximately 1/5000 women.

-- Individuals who are affected by this are biologically female, with an anatommical appearance of a female, though there is an absence of one of the two alloted X chromosomes (X0)
+- Individuals who are affected by this are biologically female, with an anatomical appearance of a female, though there is an absence of one of the two allotted X chromosomes (X0)

 - Women with Turner’s syndrome have 45 chromosomes rather than the usual 46.

 1. Do not have a menstrual period (ovaries fail to develop)

 5. Hips are not much bigger than waist